simonspa/corryvreckan/src/modules/AnalysisEfficiency/README.md

 * `inpixel_cut_edge`: Parameter to exclude tracks going within a cut-distance to the pixel edge.
 Effectively defines an in-pixel ROI.
 Defaults to `5um`.
 * `masked_pixel_distance_cut`: Distance (in pixels) to exclude tracks passing close to masked pixel.
 Defaults to `1`.
 * `require_associated_cluster_on`: Names of detectors which are required to have an associated cluster to the telescope tracks.
 Detectors listed here must be marked as `role = DUT` in the detector configuration file.
 Only tracks satisfying this requirement are accepted for the efficiency measurement.
 If empty, no detector is required.
 Default is empty.
+* `spatial_cut_sensoredge`: Parameter to discard telescope tracks at the sensor edges in fractions of pixel pitch.
+Defaults to `0.5`.

 ### Plots produced